Petty Cash Procedures

 - No advancement of any kind (no IOUs)

-- No personal items such as flowers, gifts, cards, food, etc. unless part of a research participant incentive payment (under special pre-approved arrangements)
+- No personal items (flowers, gifts, cards, food, etc.), unless part of a research participant incentive payment (under special pre-approved arrangements)

 - No registration or prepaid items

 - No travel related reimbursements (gas, rental, parking, etc)

 - No cashing personal or payroll related checks